 Homemade granola jars!

 Granola makes for a great gift because people need to eat breakfast (and people love easy and tasty breakfasts), and people love having yummy snacks available in-between meals to keep them going.
-So, granola is perfect, because it’s one of those foods that works great for breakfast AND for snacking.
-Plus, people love crunchy, sweet, healthy treats that can be enjoyed in countless ways (by the spoonful, with milk or yogurt, with fruit, on top of other foods, etc.).
+Therefore, granola is perfect, because it’s one of those foods that works great for breakfast AND for snacking.
+Also, people love crunchy, sweet, healthy treats that can be enjoyed in countless ways (by the spoonful, with milk or yogurt, with fruit, on top of other foods, etc.).

-If you have a few people on your Christmas list this year, you should join me in making these cute granola jars!
+So if you have a few people on your Christmas list this year, you should join me in making these cute granola jars!
 You’ll find it fun to make, affordable, unique and very rewarding.

 Below is a step-by-step tutorial on how to my Christmas Gift Granola Jars.
 This tutorial yields four 1 L. jars, but you can adapt the recipe to make as many jars as you need!